 It's no surprise that Skybound is taking it seriously: software house it is in fact owned by Robert Kirkman, the creator of the comic book The Walking Dead.
-To complete the last two missing episodes (out of four expected) of the Final Season, Skybound will also resort to the help of several of the devs who worked on the series under the auspices of Telltale.
+To complete the last two missing episodes (out of four expected) of the Final Season, Skybound will also use the help of several of the devs who worked on the series under the auspices of Telltale.
 A launch date has not been announced, but during the transition period, the season will be temporarily withdrawn from sales.
-When the episodes are ready, the Final Season will return to the market; those who have already bought it will have to do is wait to receive even the missing episodes.
+When the episodes are ready, the Final Season will return to the market; those who have already bought it will have to do nothing but wait to receive the missing episodes.

-The full update is available on the Skybound Games website, here.
+The complete update is available on the Skybound Games website, that.